Learning Altruistic Behaviours in Reinforcement Learning without External Rewards

 \section{Introduction}

 Altruistic behaviour is often described as behaviour that is intended to benefit others, sometimes at a cost for the actor~\citep{Dowding1997TheHumanity,Fehr2003TheAltruism}.
-Such behaviour might be a desirable trait when integrating artificial intelligence into various aspects of human life and society -- such as personal artificial assistants, house or warehouse robots, autonomous vehicles, and even recommender systems for news and entertainment.
+Such behaviour is a desirable trait when integrating artificial intelligence into various aspects of human life and society -- such as personal artificial assistants, house or warehouse robots, autonomous vehicles, and even recommender systems for news and entertainment.
 By observing and interacting with us, we may expect that artificial agents could adapt to our behaviour and objectives, and learn to act helpfully and selflessly.
-Altruistic behaviour could be a step towards value alignment~\citep{Allen2005ArtificialApproaches, Gabriel2020ArtificialAlignment}, which aims to incorporate common-sense human values into artificial agents, by mimicking the same biological mechanisms that allowed human societies to cooperate and develop~\citep{Fehr2003TheAltruism}.
+Altruistic behaviour could be a step towards value alignment~\citep{Allen2005ArtificialApproaches, Gabriel2020ArtificialAlignment}, which aims to incorporate common-sense human values into artificial agents.

-Typically, we could achieve such an altruistic behaviour through various forms of supervision such as providing ground-truth actions at each time step, training agents with reinforcement learning and suitable rewards, or through imitation learning~\citep{Song2018Multi-agentLearning}.
+Typically, we could achieve such an altruistic behaviour through various forms of supervision such as providing ground-truth actions at each time step, training agents with reinforcement learning (RL) and suitable rewards, or through imitation learning~\citep{Song2018Multi-agentLearning}.
 However, none of the approaches above scale up easily.
 They either require a large amount of supervision or carefully crafted rewards that can easily be misstated, leading to unwanted behaviour~\citep[ch.
 1]{Russell2019HumanControl}.